Evidence-Based Chiropractic Care

 $1–3K

-Typical annual malpractice premium for a chiropractor
+Typical annual malpractice premium, reflecting a consistently low-risk intervention

 vs.